 Here we have two smaller events on the ATP 500 tour.
 The events are played in the capital city of Vienna and Doha.
 They are among my favorite events to attend because of attendance size and the big names that they draw.
 So, if you are in Vienna in fall, skip Oktoberfest and head over to the Marx Halle to see great tennis and perhaps, meet a player!

-This is where it all started for me - at the US Open!
+This is where it all started for me – at the US Open!
 Of the majors, it is perhaps the loudest and most exciting.
 It also seems to draw the biggest names in entertainment and government.
 You do not have to look hard to find a familiar face in the crowd who just dropped in to catch one of the top-seeded players at Arthur Ashe Stadium.
+It is also an event where player must learn to navigate the fans.
+Lose their respect and it could be over!
+Win it and you are given the keys to the city as well as to the hearts of the fans.